 Hematuria (Blood in Urine) Treatment in Akron, OH

 Hematuria is a symptom associated with a number of both common and uncommon conditions of the urinary system.
 The medical term “hematuria” is used whenever an individual has blood in their urine.
 This symptom may present itself visually, or it can also exist in microscopic quantities that may only be identified during laboratory testing.
 Dr. Apostolis is a double board-certified UroGyn with extensive experience diagnosing and treating the cause of hematuria.
-Call (330) 953-3414 to schedule an appointment at our office in Youngstown or Akron today!
+Call (330) 953-3414 to schedule an appointment at our urogynecology office near Youngstown or Akron today!

 Causes of Hematuria